Table of Contents:

 - Essential stitches: straight, zigzag, and buttonhole as a priority

-- Free arm facilitating hems and circular pieces
+- Free arm for easy hems and circular pieces

-These criteria ensure a confident handling for your first projects.
+These criteria ensure a smooth start for your first projects.

 Mechanical or electronic?
-The former appeals with its reliability and attractive price – ideal for mastering fundamental skills, especially if you are looking for a beginner sewing machine.
-The latter offers more precision with its predefined programs but requires a slightly higher budget.
-The tip: opt for touch controls only if you really plan to use advanced functions.
+The first appeals with its reliability and attractive price – ideal for mastering basic skills, especially if you’re looking for a beginner sewing machine.
+The second offers more precision with its preset programs but requires a slightly higher budget.
+Tip: choose touchscreen only if you really plan to use advanced features.

 At our Verotex store, you will find all the necessary information about any model.
 Feel free to ask questions; our team will be happy to assist you.